w3cping/privacy-request/howto-conduct-a-privacy-review.md

 could either be specific issues you've identified, or general concerns you're not sure about and would like to discuss with other members in PING.

+When you find other-than-privacy issues, feel free to open issues in the proposal's GitHub repo.
+PING reviews typically happen as part of "wide review", in which all concerns about a spec are fair game.
+Those issues don't need to be discussed on the PING call nor tracked in our tooling.

 ### <a id="presenting-a-review" />3.
 Presenting Your Review to PING
 The next step is to present your findings to the rest of PING, usually by